How to Fast: A Biblical & Biological Guide

 In this phase, you don’t need to fill every moment with active prayer.
 Simply be.
 Sit in a quiet room—like the one pictured below—and allow the silence to do its work.

 How you end your fast is just as important as how you began it.
-In fact, for fasts longer than three days, the “breaking” phase can be dangerous if mishandled.
+In fact, for fasts longer than three days, the “breaking” phase can be dangerous if mishandled—this is where you must be most vigilant against the flesh wanting to indulge.

 2. Capturing the Spiritual Momentum